infinum/qa-handbook/Testing/Testing - WordPress.md

  - static page(s)
  - article (post)

-WordPress posts have a publication date and are displayed by date on the site’s blog page.
+WordPress posts have a publication date and are displayed by date on the site's blog page.
 On the other hand, pages are constant content on your site.
 These can be pages like "About us" or "Contact".
 Pages are not affected by the time they are posted.